txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 Software is how the apes organize their world.

-Software is not about computing anymore that astronmy is not all about telescopes.
-Sure, we need to know how to build the telescope and clean the lens.
-Buts it when we use those tools and apply them to things out there in the real world that the magic happens.
++ Software is not about computing anymore that astronmy is not all about telescopes.
++ Sure, an astronomer  needs  to know how to build the telescope and clean the lens.
++ But it s when we use those tools and apply them to things out there in the real world that the magic happens.

 Software is
- really about humanity,
+really about humanity, about,
 helping people by using computer technology
-Software engineers do everything

 Software is everywhere, software does everything

 + Software runs (and [sometimes crashes](http://en.wikipedia.org/wiki/2010_Flash_Crash)) the sotck market
-+ Controls the traffic, immigration systems, even tje beating of your heart (if you have a pacemaker).
++ Controls the traffic, immigration systems, even the beating of your heart (if you have a pacemaker).
 + _It takes dozens of microprocessors running 100 million lines of code to get a premium car out of the driveway, and this software is only going to get more complex_ [Robert Charette](http://spectrum.ieee.org/transportation/systems/this-car-runs-on-code_
 + That's probably 100s MLOC of assember, some of which is auto-generated.
 But those were 2009 numbers.
 And even allowing for  a factor of 20 to 200, that still means there is a lot of code in your car.